-1st-touch soccer drills are vital to your soccer game.
-If you want to continue improving as a player, or if you’re a coach wanting more training ideas, 1st-touch soccer drills are essential.
-If you think about it, a soccer player receives the ball more than they dribble, pass or shoot.
+1st-touch soccer drills are vital for developing a better touch.
+Are you wanting to continue improving as a player?
+Or maybe you’re a coach or soccer parent wanting more training ideas.
+Either way 1st-touch soccer drills are essential.
+Soccer player receives the ball more than they dribble, pass or shoot.
 So if we receive the ball more than any other element then we need to practice it more.
-If you watch the best high school, college or even pro players they oftentimes lose the ball while in a stationary position because they panic.
-This is why in training sessions players need to try and be spot-on perfect, because a bad first touch or a pass that’s off-target by 2 yards is not going to be good enough to keep the ball in a game.
+High school, college or even pro players oftentimes lose the ball while in a stationary position because they panic.
+This is why in training sessions players need to try and be spot-on perfect when it comes to the simple drills.
+A bad first touch or a pass that’s off-target by 2 yards is not going to be good enough to keep the ball in a game.

 Making it fun while connecting with players